virajut/k8-test-data/README.md

 - The final objective is to be able to to support - 4 Million files with an average file size of 10 Mbs.
 However at start we will start with Github repo.
   - Scrapper to be designed to fetch files from Glasswall repositories and other public repositories.
   - A File Validator to validate the malacious content of the file.
-  - A File Handler to persit the files to Github repository.
+  - A File Handler to persist the files to Github repository.
   - Dynamic generation of files , based on programmatically modifications of content, structure and capabilities.

 Malware Public Repositories ( Proceed with caution when handling live malware) :